How to Travel the World, but Keep Your Day Job

 Together, they spend either 4 or 12 months working, traveling, and exploring cities around the world.

-Along the way, they offer and plan a variety of ways to explore local communities, participate in career development, and get off the beaten path.
+Once you arrive, they offer and plan a variety of ways to explore local communities, participate in career development, and get off the beaten path.

 So, what’s included: